shariful-cu/ml-forecasting-flask-api/README.md

-# NYC311 Call Forcasting APIs
+# ML Forcasting Flask APIs
 ### Overview

 This Flask application provides the endpoint (http://127.0.0.1:5000/v1/sklearn) that can predict the number of calls expected based on the previous week’s calls and the weather forecast for the given day.
 An example of input data is (in json format):